 $ sudo mysql --execute "CREATE USER 'backup'@'localhost' IDENTIFIED BY 'StrongBackupPasswordHere'; GRANT SELECT, SHOW VIEW, EVENT, TRIGGER ON *.* TO 'backup'@'localhost'; FLUSH PRIVILEGES;"

 If the account already exists, use ALTER USER 'backup'@'localhost' IDENTIFIED BY 'StrongBackupPasswordHere'; instead of rerunning CREATE USER.
-On MySQL servers with gtid_mode=ON and gtid_purged=ON or AUTO, add RELOAD or FLUSH_TABLES for this dump pattern.
+On MySQL servers with gtid_mode=ON and gtid_purged=ON or AUTO, also grant RELOAD or FLUSH_TABLES.

 $ sudo mysql --execute "SHOW GRANTS FOR 'backup'@'localhost';" Grants for backup@localhost GRANT SELECT, SHOW VIEW, EVENT, TRIGGER ON *.* TO `backup`@`localhost`